flyteorg/flyte/docs/source/nouns.rst

 Nouns
 ------
-Flytectl nouns specify the resource on which the action needs to be performed.
+FlyteCTL nouns specify the resource on which the action needs to be performed.
 Example of resources include project, workflow, task, execution.

 .. toctree::
     :maxdepth: 1